-A recent deal by Cheniere Energy Inc. (LNG) to sell liquefied natural gas based on Henry Hub pricing has made it difficult to sign long-term LNG contracts based on oil prices, the head of Apache Corp.
-(APA)’s Canadian LNG export projects said.
+A recent deal by Cheniere Energy Inc. (LNG:US) to sell liquefied natural gas based on Henry Hub pricing has made it difficult to sign long-term LNG contracts based on oil prices, the head of Apache Corp.
+(APA:US)’s Canadian LNG export projects said.

 “It created quite a ripple through the marketplace,” said David Calvert, an Apache vice president and manager of the Kitimat LNG joint venture.
 He said at a conference in Calgary the deal has created “unrealistic expectations.”